-To recieve credits for the course, you should complete an individual project:
+To recieve credits for the course, you should:

-- Each participant should also select a topic for his/her individual project.
-The project can be applied or theoretical. - When you have decided on a topic, discuss this with me (Filip) to ensure that the scope is appropriate. - ullet Your work should be presented as a written report (\sim 4 pages). - Submit your report to me (Filip). - The final reports will be published on the course webpage.
+- Complete the computer exercises. - Complete an individual project: - Each participant should select a topic for his/her individual project.
+The project can be applied or theoretical. - When you have decided on a topic, discuss this with me (Filip) to ensure that the scope is appropriate. - Your work should be presented as a written report (\sim 4 pages). - Submit your report to me (Filip).